jmrplens/A-Lab/README.md

 <a id="transmission-tube"></a>
 ## Transmission Tube

-The transmission tube method is detailed in <a href="https://www.astm.org/Standards/E2611.htm" target="_blank">ASTM 2611</a>.
+The transmission tube method is detailed in <a href="https://www.astm.org/Standards/E2611.htm">ASTM 2611</a>.
 In the program the method is implemented to be able to use one, two or four microphones.
 It is necessary to have a transmission tube with 4 microphone positions, two on the upstream side and two on the downstream side.

 If the sample to be analyzed is symmetrical, only an anechoic end of the tube is necessary.
 If it is not symmetric, it will be necessary to measure with anechoic end and with rigid end.